Framingham Source Publisher & Editor Susan Petroni

 Susan lives in Framingham with her husband and daughter.
 In full transparency, she is not registered with any political party, but votes in every election.

 She does a lot of volunteer work, and has been a Girl Scout leader since 2006.
-She is currently, the volunteer coordinator for Framingham Girl Scouts.
+She was the volunteer coordinator overseeing the Framingham Girl Scouts from 2010 to 2017.

 An avid photographer, she is rarely seen without her camera.